stcucufa/epistrophy/README.md

 This project is an effort to build a synchronous programming environment in a bottom up manner, starting from basic primitives and building layers of powerful and expressive abstractions on top.
-Here is a simple example of using these low-level primitives to implement a counter given two HTML elements: a `span` that displays the counter value, and a `button` that can be clicked to increment it.
+Here is a short example of using these low-level primitives to implement a counter, given two HTML elements: a `span` that displays the counter value, and a `button` that can be clicked to increment it.
+The complete example is:

 ```js
 Scheduler.run().